This tutorial provides the steps to add a search form with a Font Awesome’s SVG search icon submit button as the last nav menu item in Genesis.

 Note:

-Here’s how I obtained the value of $searchicon
+Here’s how I obtained the value of $searchicon:

 a) Downloaded Free Font Awesome icon pack for Web from here.